b00tc4mp/letscoder-bootcamp-202010/staff/groups/the-movie-records/movie-app/README.md

 ![Technologies](./doc/technologies.jpg "Technologies")

-...

 ### TODO

 - Be able to add comments on the movie
 - Delete user from profile
-- Delete from profile
+- Delete like from profile
 - Add more test (Jasmine)

 ### The team "The movie records"